pagkly/Zed/Investopedia3/Order Paper.md

 Order Paper
 ## What Is an Order Paper?

-An order paper, or order instrument, is a [negotiable instrument](https://www.investopedia.com/terms/n/negotiable-instrument.asp) that is payable to a specified person or its [assignee](https://www.investopedia.com/terms/a/assignee.asp).
+An order paper, or order instrument, is a [[negotiable instrument]](https://www.investopedia.com/terms/n/negotiable-instrument.asp) that is payable to a specified person or its [[assignee]](https://www.investopedia.com/terms/a/assignee.asp).
 An instrument such as an order paper is negotiable only if it is payable to the order of a specified person; meaning that it must designate an individual's name to be paid out.
 It is the opposite of a bearer instrument, which does not require the designation of an individual to be paid out.

 ### Key Takeaways